 This course is a comprehensive study of vascular plant classification, identification, nomenclature and evolution.
 Local flowering plant recognition and distribution will be emphasized.
 It consists of three hours lecture and three hours laboratory per week.
 Field work is required.
-Prerequisite(s): 12 hours of biology including BIO 1304.
+Prerequisite(s): BIO 3703, one of the following courses (BIO 3054 or BIO 3303 or BIO 3543) and STAT 2103 all with minimum grade of "C".